OCD is a rising concern

 - To gain the most benefit from exposure therapy, one must be fully committed to the process.

 “Exposures begin during individual therapy sessions.
-Initially, individuals work with their primary therapist to create an exposure hierarchy, deciding when and how to complete the exposures," shares Ellen Brandenburg, LCSW-C, primary therapist with ERC Pathlight.
+Initially, individuals work with their primary therapist to create an exposure hierarchy, deciding when and how to complete the exposures," shares Ellen Brandenburg, LCSW-C. At the start of therapy, your therapist will focus on building trust and creating a safe environment.
+At the same time, you will be building your commitment to the process.

 So, what does this look like in practice?
 Let’s break it down.

-- With the help of a therapist, you will identify the OCD symptoms (obsessions and compulsions) that are the most challenging.
+- With the help of a therapist, you will identify the OCD symptoms (obsessions and compulsions) that are the most challenging for you.

 - Working together, you will create an exposure hierarchy with your therapist.
 One by one, you will choose which obsessions and compulsions to be “exposed” to.
 Examples include: